northbridge-sys/en-lsl-framework/README.md

     #include "xi-lsl-framework/event-handlers.lsl"
 }

-state abc   // if you use multiple states, make sure to #include the event handlers again, just be aware of memory!
+state abc   // if you use multiple states, make sure to #include the event handlers again, just be aware that all necessary event handlers will be included in all states
 {
     #include "xi-lsl-framework/event-handlers.lsl"
 }